jamal-saeedi/jamal-saeedi.github.io/_pages/about.md

   - /about.html
 ---

-I began my education by earning a Bachelor of Science degree in Biomedical Engineering from Sahand University of Tabriz, Iran, in 2006.
+I began my undergraduate education by earning a Bachelor of Science degree in Biomedical Engineering from Sahand University of Tabriz, Iran, in 2006.
 This experience sparked my interest in the intersection of technology and science.

 I then pursued a Master's degree and a Ph.D. in Electronic Engineering from Amirkabir University of Tehran, Iran, which I completed in 2010 and 2015, respectively.
 These programs deepened my understanding of innovation and cutting-edge research.